trampgeek/moodle-filter_ace_inline/README.md

 Additional control of the display and behaviour is via attributes of the
 \<pre> element as follows.
 All attribute names should start with 'data-' to ensure that the HTML still validates.
-However, the 'data-' prefix can be dropped if you don't care about HTML5 validation.
+However, the 'data-' prefix can be dropped if you don't care about HTML5 validation (**Warning: the 'data-' prefix is necessary for Tiny Editors' compatibility.
+Tiny will strip out all attributes without 'data-' upon saving.**).
 For example the 'data-lang' attribute can just be 'lang'.

  1. data-lang.
 This attribute sets the language to be used